 Copy of bank statement

-It takes the needs of the disabled into account
+The scheme takes into account the specific needs of disabled employees.

 Establishments or Factories must get themselves registered within 15 days of the Act becoming applicable to them by submitting an Employer's Registration Form (Form-01) to the relevant Regional Office.